The ICRC Governing Board

-Reporting directly to the Director General (DG) are six Directors responsible for the PPP Resource Department, Contract Compliance Department, Support Services Department, Research & Planning Department, Internal Audit Department and Transportation + Department.
+Reporting directly to the Director General (DG) are six Directors responsible for the PPP Resource Department, Contract Compliance Department, Support Services Department, Research & Planning Department, Internal Audit Department and Transportation Infrastructure Department.
 The DG, Directors and Head Legal and Governance constitute the EMC of the ICRC.

 The EMC meets periodically to deliberate on key issues bordering on the smooth administration of the Commission and to provide guidance in areas such as:

 - Evolving a Strategic Management Development Plan (SMDP) for the Commission